 Covenant support for the Bereaved

-Covenant support that is bespoke to the bereaved
+Covenant support for the bereaved

 War Widow(er)s Recognition Payment scheme